the-vv/to-locale-timezone-date/readme.md

 ### Options

     {
-        throwInvalidException: false // if true, throws an exception when the date is invalid }
+        throwInvalidException: false // if true, throws an exception when the date is invalid,
+        customOffset: null // if set, uses the custom offset instead of the system time zone }